dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 PID Parameters Customization: The library offers flexibility in defining PID control parameters, enabling you to fine-tune the motor control system tailored to your project's requirements.

+This library assumes the use of incremental motor encoders.
+For more information, refer to the following source: https://www.dynapar.com/technology/encoder_basics/motor_encoders/

+# Hardware
+You can you any motor driver and DC motors you desire, provided you understand how to use them.
+For our example the following hardware is used:

+Motor driver : L298N https://www.cimech3d.cl/producto/driver-l298n-doble-accionamiento-para-arduino/
+Motors: DC brushed motors with incremental encoder:  https://www.amazon.com/uxcell-Motor-Encoder-463RPM-Ratio/dp/B0792T5445

 # Getting started

+# Circuit schematic
+Provided bellow is an example implementation of the hardware wiring between the Raspberry Pi 4, two DC brushed motors with their encoders, and the L298N motor driver.
+This library is not limited to the hardware used in the example implementation.